alond2010/react-sidebar-example/README.md

 ## Overview

-This repository tracks commits for the react sidebar exercise
+This repository tracks commits for the react sidebar exercise.
+Just run this commands to start the project:

+npm i

+npm start

 ## Libraries